ywangeq/instance_dataset_gen/README.md

     I concat the data[:,:,:4] and the mask [:,:,5] in the one file.
 So each file in the Killt/npydata will have the shape 64 * 512 *6

 ### Attention
-When you try to use the Step, you need to change the index in the line 400:
-            id_name = para.name[46:67] # 2011_09_26_drive_000
+    When you try to use the Step4, you need to change the index in the line 400: id_name = para.name[46:67] # 2011_09_26_drive_000
             id_root = para.name[79:89] # 00000001
     To get the right name depend on you root